SaasSquad/GenMedix/genmedix-backend/README.md

     ```bash
     cd GenMedix
     ```
-    Step 1 and 2 will be completed using information from the general README file.
+    Step 1 and 2 would have been completed using information from the general README file.
 3. Navigate to the genmedix_backend directory once you are in the GenMedix folder:
     ```bash
     cd genmedix_backend